 What Taking a Multivitamin Every Day Does To Your Body

 You may take a multivitamin every day but do you know what taking a multivitamin every day does to your body?
 "One third of adults and half of the population aging more than 55 years report taking at least one supplement per day," according to a study published in the Advanced Pharmaceutical Bulletin.
 Find out more about what taking multivitamin every day could do to your body before you continue with your supplement regimen.
 As always, consult with your doctor about multivitamins, supplements, and medications.
-Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+Read on—and to ensure your health and the health of others, don't miss these Sure Signs You Had COVID and Didn't Know It.

 Multivitamins Could Prevent Vitamin Deficiencies

 "Taking a multivitamin may increase daily quality of life through increased energy, often from the B vitamin combinations, along with other protective measures," says Dr. Danielle Plummer, PharmD.
 However, "It's important to choose a vitamin that has the nutrients in which you are deficient and meets your nutritional needs," she warns.

 "Some dietary supplements may increase the effect of your medication, and other dietary supplements may decrease it," says Robert Mozersky from the Food and Drug Administration (FDA)."You may be getting either too much or too little of a medication you need," he warns.

 "Most vitamins are water soluble with Vitamins A, D, E and K being fat soluble.
 Taking too much of a fat soluble vitamin can be dangerous.
 Vitamin A and E are known to be dangerous at high levels," says Dr. Plummer.